chronakis/workflowy-color-labels/README.md

-# Colourful labels for Workflowy
+# Colourful tags for Workflowy

 This is a chrome extension that allows you to add colour to workfloy lists.
 You can do this by assigning a colour to each label.
-Actually you have more control, such as changing text colour or background colour and choosing whether to apply the colours to the labels or to the while task.
+Actually you have more control, such as changing text colour or background colour and choosing whether to apply the colours to the tags or to the while task.

 The result is something like this: